ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 It accepts a single `options` argument that is an object with the following properties:

-- `options.route`: Svelte component to use, statically-included in the bundle.
-This is a Svelte component, such as `route: Foo`, with that previously imported with `import Foo from './Foo.svelte'`.
+- `options.component`: Svelte component to use, statically-included in the bundle.
+This is a Svelte component, such as `component: Foo`, with that previously imported with `import Foo from './Foo.svelte'`.
-- `options.asyncRoute`: Used to dynamically-import route.
-This must be a function definition that returns a dynamically-imported component, such as: `asyncRoute: () => import('./Foo.svelte')`
+- `options.asyncComponent`: Used to dynamically-import components.
+This must be a function definition that returns a dynamically-imported component, such as: `asyncComponent: () => import('./Foo.svelte')`
-- `options.loadingRoute`: Used together with `asyncRoute`, this is a Svelte component, that must be part of the bundle, which is displayed while `asyncRoute` is being downloaded.
+- `options.loadingComponent`: Used together with `asyncComponent`, this is a Svelte component, that must be part of the bundle, which is displayed while `asyncComponent` is being downloaded.
 If this is empty, then the router will not display any component while the request is in progress.
-- `options.loadingParams`: When using a `loadingRoute`, this is an optional dictionary that will be passed to the component as the `params` prop.
+- `options.loadingParams`: When using a `loadingComponent`, this is an optional dictionary that will be passed to the component as the `params` prop.
 - `options.userData`: Optional dictionary that will be passed to events such as `routeLoading`, `routeLoaded`, `conditionsFailed`.
 - `options.conditions`: Array of route pre-condition functions to add, which will be executed in order.

-One and only one of `options.route` or `options.asyncRoute` must be set; all other properties are optional.
+One and only one of `options.component` or `options.asyncComponent` must be set; all other properties are optional.

 You use the `wrap` method in your route definition, such as: